Allan Lichtman: Other commentary and writing

 Lichtman has provided commentary for networks and cable channels such as CNN, MSNBC, and Fox News.

 During the 2000 election, Lichtman assisted the U.S. Commission on Civil Rights investigation into voting irregularities in Florida, submitting his statistical analysis of balloting problems.
 He concluded that "there were major racial disparities in ballot rejection rates".

-In 2013, Lichtman and Richard Breitman wrote FDR and the Jews, which portrays Franklin D. Roosevelt as a pragmatic leader who, despite political constraints, made significant effort to aid Jews during World War II, balancing domestic priorities and the fear of antisemitic backlash.
+In 2013, Lichtman and Richard Breitman wrote FDR and the Jews, which portrays Franklin D. Roosevelt as a pragmatic leader who, despite political constraints, made a significant effort to aid Jews during World War II, balancing domestic priorities and the fear of antisemitic backlash.
 Lichtman and Breitman received the 2013 National Jewish Book Award for the book.

 In 2017, Lichtman wrote The Case for Impeachment, laying out multiple arguments for the impeachment of Donald Trump.
 The Financial Times gave it a favorable review, writing: "Lichtman's powerful book is a reminder that we are only at the start of the Trump investigations."
 The Washington Post called it "striking to see the full argument unfold".
 New York Journal of Books recommended it as a resource "if you are a member of Congress trying to grapple with all that this administration has wrought".
 The Hill wrote: "Lichtman has written what may be the most important book of the year."
 CBC News consulted law scholars who said Lichtman's prediction of impeachment was unlikely with a Republican-controlled House of Representatives.
 The House impeached Trump on December 18, 2019, and the Senate acquitted him on February 5, 2020.

 In 2020, Lichtman published Repeal the Second Amendment, in which he argued that the only way to solve the U.S. gun violence epidemic is to repeal the Second Amendment.

 As of 2023, Lichtman hosts weekly live streams, called Lichtman Live, on his YouTube channel.